Introduction: The Hidden Cost of Staying Put

 Document everything Before changing anything, fully document the source schema.
 You'll reference this constantly.

 Handle incompatibilities Not everything translates directly.
-Document decisions about:
+AI tools will flag many incompatibilities, but document all decisions about:

 - Data type mappings